Educating healthcare teams

 There will be some additional opportunities to engage outside of the regularly scheduled ECHO sessions, including through supplemental activities between sessions and extra technical assistance on selected topics.
 We also have a web platform where the participants can engage with the learning community outside of the sessions.
 There will be additional time available with our faculty to address topics of interest as they arise.

-2. How many staff members are expected to participate in the ECHO sessions?
+2. 2 How many staff members are expected to participate in the ECHO sessions?

-3. Is there a requirement for data collection and reporting?
+3. 3 Is there a requirement for data collection and reporting?

-The program will not be collecting information from electronic medical records, however there will be an initial survey of the clinic upon joining the learning collaborative that takes approximately 15 minutes.
+The program will NOT be collecting information from electronic medical records, however there will be an initial survey of the clinic upon joining the learning collaborative that takes approximately 15 minutes.
 There will also be a number of brief surveys of participants to measure changes in knowledge, confidence and self-reported practice change and a few select interviews.

-8. What do we do after screening if there are no FASD diagnostic clinics in our state?
+5. 5 What do we do after screening if there are no FASD diagnostic clinics in our state?

 This will be explored thoroughly in the ECHO sessions; participants will be given evidence-informed interventions, resources, ideas, and examples of how to offer help and care for people living with an FASD and those with a suspected FASD.

-10. Who will be on the faculty team?
+6. 6 Who will be on the faculty team?
 What are their areas of expertise?

-11. What have past participants said about the program?
+7. 7 What have past participants said about the program?

 "I enjoyed the case presentations from my peers, which helped me feel less alone in the challenges of my practice."